tjcocklin/Intro-to-Software-Engineering-csce240/README.md

 # Intro-to-Software-Engineering-csce240
-Program performs redimentray gene sequence assembly from sample files containing sequences, that possess at least 20 characters that overlap.
+Program performs rudimentray gene sequence assembly from sample files containing sequences, that possess at least 20 characters that overlap.